mbrukman/why-svelte/readme.md

 [3](https://twitter.com/HenrikJoreteg/status/1120926295565553665),
 [4](https://twitter.com/sarah_edo/status/1120846189274918912))
-I was loosely following Svelte because it kept smoking benchmarks, and version 3 convinced me of its potential — I began using it for risk-tolerant projects.
+I was loosely following Svelte because it kept smoking benchmarks, and version 3's ergonomics and reactivity convinced me of its potential — I began using it for risk-tolerant projects.

 In the [State of JS 2019 survey](https://2019.stateofjs.com/front-end-frameworks/svelte/), 75% of respondents have heard of Svelte,
 45% are interested in learning it,